Environmental Impact Assessment Ordinance

 5.4.1 The general policy for mitigating impacts on important habitats and wildlife, in the order of priority, are :

 Potential impacts shall be avoided to the maximum extent practicable such as adopting suitable alternatives (e.g. change of site, design, construction method, alignment, layout, programme, etc.).
-In extreme cases when the ecological assessment identifies some very serious impacts which could not be mitigated, the "no-go" alternative may be the only realistic option and shall be included and assessed against all other options.
+In cases when the ecological assessment identifies significant impacts, modification of the project shall be considered first.

-Unavoidable impacts shall be minimized by taking appropriate and practicable measures such as transplanting important plant specimens, confining works in specific area or season, restoration (and possibly enhancement) of disturbed areas, etc.
+In case the impacts could not be avoided, such impacts shall be minimized by practicable measures such as translocating important animal and plant specimens, confining works in specific area or season, restoration of disturbed areas, etc.

 5.4.2 All mitigation measures recommended shall be feasible to implement within the context of Hong Kong.
 The effectiveness of the proposed mitigation measures shall be carefully evaluated and the significance of any residual impacts after implementing them shall be clearly stated.